 Summer Graduation: July 10

-If the deadline falls on a Saturday or Sunday, then the deadline becomes the following
+When the deadline falls on a Saturday or Sunday, the deadline moves accordingly:

 Steps for Uploading to Electronic Thesis/Dissertation (ETD):

 - Enter website at http://www.etadmin.com/.
 The ETD web page is titled: "Make your thesis or dissertation available to the research community with ProQuest ETD Administrator".